Rebels win in four on senior night - Austin Daily Herald

 ADAMS — The Southland volleyball team snapped out of an early slumber as it bounced back to beat Schaeffer Academy (1-11 overall) by scores of 18-25, 25-19, 25-21, 25-11 on senior night in Adams Monday.

-The Rebels (4-5 overall) trailed throughout the first game and they were tied 7-7 in the second game before they pulled away.
+The Rebels (4-5 overall) trailed throughout the first game and were tied 7-7 in the second game before they pulled away.
 Southland led 14-7 to start the third game and jumped out to a 9-3 lead in the final game.

 “They definitely don’t make it easy on themselves,” Southland head coach Michelle Nelsen said.
 “They like to get down and dig themselves out of a hole, but they seem to be successful at it, so we’re just going to take it.”